 App Attest Assertion Flow

-After attestation, use assertions to sign individual requests.
+After attestation, use assertions to sign sensitive requests.
 Each assertion

-proves the request came from the attested app instance.
+proves the request came from the attested app instance and includes a

 Client-Side Assertion